 1-2.
 Write a behavioral model to design a 1-bit 4-to-1 mux using the if-else-if statement.
 Develop a testbench to verify the design.
-Assign the four input channels to SW3-SW0 (SW3 is assigned to most significant channel and will have the lowest priority, and so on) and select lines to SW5-SW4 and output to LED0.
-Verify your design in the hardware using the Nexys3 board.
-Look at the Project Summary report and make sure that no latches or registers resources are used or inferred.

 Another widely used statement is a case statement.
 The case statement is generally used when we want to create a parallel structure (unlike priority).
 Case statements are commonly used in creating finite state machines.
 The syntax of the case statement is: